 TOTAL HIP REPLACEMENT

-In Total Hip Replacement Surgery, the acetabulum (hip socket) and the head of the femur (ball) are replaced with an artificial joint.
-The prosthesis is made primarily of titanium combined with ceramic or a high-grade, very hard plastic, other metals and occasionally we use cement.
+A total hip replacement is the most common type of hip replacement surgery.
+During this surgery, the acetabulum (hip socket) and the femoral head (ball) are replaced with an artificial joint.
+The prosthesis is made primarily of titanium combined with ceramic or a high-grade very hard plastic; other metals and occasionally cement is used.

 - Osteoarthritis /